snphillips/webdevportfolio/README.md

 ## Project Description
-This is a portfolio website to display the web development work of Sarah Phillips.
+This is a portfolio website to display the software development work of Sarah Phillips.
 - View the site here: https://sarahphillipsdev.surge.sh/

 <img src="https://i.imgur.com/XSqjlCZ.png"